milesj/boost/docs/debug.md

 ## Environment Variables

-- `BOOST_DEBUG_GLOBAL_NAMESPACE` (`string`) - A prefix to append to all debugger namespaces when created with `createDebugger()`.
+- `BOOST_DEBUG_GLOBAL_NAMESPACE` (`string`) - A prefix for all debugger namespaces when created with `createDebugger()`.
 Is commonly set by a command line application or Boost `Tool` instance.
 - `BOOST_DEBUG_VERBOSE` (`boolean`) - Print verbose messages logged from `debugger.verbose()`,
   otherwise they are hidden.

 ## Usage

 Like [logging](./log.md), a "debugger" is a collection of functions that write to `process.stderr`.
-The key difference is that debug messages are only displayed if the `DEBUG` environment variable contains the debugger's namespace (logic provided by the [debug](https://www.npmjs.com/package/debug) package).
+The key difference is that debug messages are only displayed if the `DEBUG` environment variable is set and contains the debugger's namespace (logic provided by the [debug](https://www.npmjs.com/package/debug) package).
 The namespace can be defined when instantiating a debugger using `createDebugger`.